decentraland/adr/content/ADR-133-scene-runtime.md

   participant K as Runtime
   participant R as Renderer

-  S->>S: Load the code of the scene and executes it
+  S->>S: Load the code of the scene and execute it

   S->>K: require("~system/EngineApi")
   activate K